|

 compositions

-4) Recordings of
+4) Recordings of Scott

-Scott Joplin compositions
+Joplin compositions

 5) Bibliography

-Although classic ragtime piano is
+Although classic ragtime piano is a relatively narrow

-a relatively narrow aspect of music, most people have
+aspect of music, most people have heard of Scott Joplin,

-heard of Scott Joplin, or if not, they have heard some
+or if not, they have heard some of his more well known

-or The Maple Leaf Rag (below).
+compositions, including The Entertainer (below) or The Maple Leaf

 |